JoseLGomez/Co-training_SemSeg_UDA/README.md

 ```

 4. Final training step
-- First, you need to generate the final pseudolabels of the target dataset using the next script
+- First, you need to generate the final pseudolabels of the target dataset using the following script
 ```
 CUDA_VISIBLE_DEVICES=0 python sem_seg_cotrainingV3.py
 --num-gpus 1